 For example, pretending to punch someone in the face without actually making contact with them would be considered an assault.
 Battery charges are more common than assault charges, and after doing this for 25 years, I would say that assault is usually more of a throwaway crime.

 In other words, if someone gets in an argument with another person or does something that rises to the level of criminal activity and prosecutors want to charge them with something, then they may choose to charge them with assault.

 Since assault under California Penal Code 240, is a low-grade misdemeanor, a person who has been charged with assault may be able to avoid a conviction by participating in a diversionary program, especially if they have no prior criminal record.

 Are There Different Levels Of Assault And Battery Charges In California?

-What Factors Can Enhance An Assault And Battery Charge In Los Angeles?
+What Factors Can Enhance An Assault And Battery Charge In San Fernando Valley?

 For more information on Assault & Battery Charges In California, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 542-0940 today.